Dolesaurus/PyDodge/README.md

 # PyDodge
-Python/PyQt4 based bullet dodging game
+numpy/PyQt4 based game

+The objective of this game is to survive as long as possible, evaiding every bullets flying around.